If investment managers are unhappy with the services that they’re getting from their legacy system provider, there may be a good explanation why.

-Even worse, the technology provider may show little concern to your needs; it’s not just your imagination if you sense apathy when you call the support team.
+What's worse, the legacy technology provider may show little concern to your needs; it’s not just your imagination if you sense apathy when you call the support team.

 And it’s not by accident or coincidence the quality of product and service may have eroded.

 It sounds harsh, but there is some truth to the statement.

 The service you’re using might be one of many offerings, and for the software provider, what you’re using is not as important or profitable for them.

 New management, new competition, and changes in the marketplace will shift companies' priorities.
 New products will be developed in other areas.

 As a result, resources will be allocated to support the new offerings.
 If you're using the older systems, you will be left with the scraps.

 Have you ever called for support, and you wait a long time for an answer.
 Maybe they reply to call your or email several days later.
 Sometimes, they do not reply at all.
 When you do get a response or speak with someone live, you're not confident they will fully deliver on what you’re looking for.